-Wait, this is a mistake?
-That seems to make no sense.
-Fresh is always better than frozen, isn't it?
-Well, yes, if you're buying live shrimp from a tank, or from the ocean, then those are truly fresh and thus better than frozen.
+Why is this a mistake?
+You would think that fresh is always better than frozen, right?
+Well, yes, if you're buying live shrimp from a tank, or from the ocean, then those are truly fresh and are better than frozen.

-Otherwise, what we're talking about are those not-frozen shrimp you see displayed atop a pile of ice in the seafood case.
-They aren't frozen now, but they were.
-Now they're thawed and have been sitting there who-knows-how-long, slowly succumbing to... spoilage, or someone buying them, whichever comes first.
+Most people think that those not-frozen shrimp you see displayed atop a pile of ice in the seafood case are "fresh" shrimp.
+They are not frozen now, but they were.
+Now they are thawed and have been sitting there who-knows-how-long, slowly succumbing to spoilage, or someone buying them, whichever comes first.
 Don't be that someone.

-This goes double for whole shrimp (i.e. ones with their heads still attached).
+It is even a double whammy if you get whole shrimp (heads still attached).
 The heads contain an enzyme that can quickly turn the flesh mushy if not separated from the body immediately after they're caught.
-Freezing pauses this process, but thawing starts it right up again.
+Freezing pauses this process, but thawing starts it up again.

-The right way: Buy IQF (individually quick frozen) shrimp in the shell and defrost (and peel) them yourself.
+The best way to buy shrimp is as individually quick frozen (IQF) shrimp in the shell and defrost (and peel) them yourself.

 02 of 08

-The very best way to defrost frozen shrimp is in a colander in the refrigerator overnight.
-The colander is so any liquid drains away.
-Shrimp will soak up that liquid and turn soggy and mushy, so good drainage is crucial.
+The very best way to thaw shrimp is to place them in a colander in the refrigerator and let it defrost overnight.
+The colander is there so any liquid drains away.
+You do not want the shrimp to soak up that liquid and turn soggy and mushy.

-The next best way is to seal the shrimp tightly in a Ziploc bag, with all the air... pressed out of it, and then run cold water over the bag for 5–10 minutes.
+If you do not have all night, then the next best way to defrost shrimp is to seal the shrimp tightly in a Ziploc bag, with all the air pressed out of it, and run cold water over the bag for 5 to 10 minutes.
 The bag is important.
-Don't run water directly onto the shrimp or they'll become waterlogged.
-And whatever you do, don't use warm or hot water.
+If you run water directly onto the shrimp, they will become waterlogged.
+And whatever you do, do not use warm or hot water.

 03 of 08